payu-india/CMS-Chatbot/docs/plugins/odoo/install-and-configure-odoo-plugin.md

 * You have a PayU merchant account (or can create one during setup)

 <Callout icon="📘" theme="info">
+  **Notes**:

-  **Note**: Developer Mode must be enabled in Odoo to proceed with eCommerce and PayU module setup.
+  * **Developer** mode must be enabled in Odoo to proceed with eCommerce and PayU module setup.
+  * This plugin has been developed and tested on Odoo 18, so it is recommended using version 18 or above for optimal compatibility and performance.
 </Callout>

 ## Install on Linux OS